scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 ![docs-pr-checks-start](/docs/docs-images/docs-pr-checks-start.png)

-1. ~~When all checks have passed, click the green "Merge pull request" button on the lower left.~~ This step will be slightly different, as folks new to the site will need to wait for a reviewer before their code is merged.
-I'm not sure if there will be a button to push at this point, or what it will look like.
-We'll fix this after we meet to walk through this documentation together!
+1. (This step may be slightly different, as folks new to the site will need to wait for a reviewer before their code is merged.
+We'll fix this after we meet to walk through this documentation together!)

 ![docs-pr-checks-passed](/docs/docs-images/docs-pr-checks-passed.png)